Biking Through the Dutch Countryside

 On my tour, led by intrepid Dutch marine biologist-turned-tour guide, Piet, we stopped at such enclaves of Dutch culture as Schoonhoven, where silversmiths still practice their time-honored craft; St. John’s Church, where the “Gouda Windows” recount biblical and Dutch history in stained glass; and De Delftse Pauw, Delft’s center of Chinese-inspired blue ceramics.

-In Den Haag, center of Dutch government, we visited Mauritshuis — The Royal Picture Gallery — where Vermeer’s “Girl With the Pearl Earring,” Rembrandt’s self-portrait and other renowned works are displayed.
+In Den Haag, the center of the Dutch government, we visited Mauritshuis -- The Royal Picture Gallery -- where Vermeer’s “Girl With the Pearl Earring,” Rembrandt’s self-portrait and other renowned works are displayed.

 Other highlights included visits to Kinderdijk, Holland’s most impressive collection of polder mills, home to 19 18th-century windmills used until 1950 to prevent the drained Alblasserwaard from flooding; Rotterdam, a Mecca for modern architecture fans and the world’s second largest port (after Shanghai); and Keukenhof, reputedly the world’s largest flower garden, where seven million bulbs bloom in fluorescent splendor each spring.